Wolfbatcat/ao3-rose-pine/readme.md

 ## Credits

-Big thanks to [neos by ZerafinaCSS](https://github.com/ZerafinaCSS/neos/tree/main) — this project wouldn't exist without it!
+Big thanks to [neos by ZerafinaCSS](https://github.com/ZerafinaCSS/neos/tree/main) — this skin wouldn't exist without it!